Is It Legal To Pay For Online Reviews?

 What’s the easiest way to avoid review-related suspension hassles?
 Disclose, disclose, disclose!

 If Aunt Bessie buys your organic sea-kale lollipops, genuinely loves them, and wants to shout it from a mountaintop, she can certainly spread the sea-kale gospel via online reviews.
 BUT, don’t PAY Aunt Bessie to write a review.
 (Update: Offering consumers free products is exchange for an online review is now also frowned upon by Amazon.
 You can read about the rule change here.)

-Now, will you be tossed in the clink if friends and family don’t divulge their relationship, to you, in an online review?
+Will you be tossed in the clink if friends and family don’t divulge their relationship, to you, in an online review?
 Of course not.
 Let’s be real: how will Amazon — or another platform — know if “Liv4Cats54” is your relative?
-But know that disclosing material relationships is, technically, part of FTC guidelines.
-So, if the commission catches you in its web — or you become entangled in a marketing-related lawsuit — the issue of non-disclosure COULD arise and work against you.
+But be aware that disclosing material relationships is, technically, part of FTC guidelines.

 Online Review Truth #3: Don’t Ghost Write Tons of Reviews for Your Products